6UOOON9/Hyper-GCN/README.md

 python main.py --config <the save path of results>/config.yaml --work-dir <the save path of results> --phase test --save-score True --weights <the save path of results>/xxx.pt --device 0
 ```

-- If you want to ensemble the results of 4 modalities for the final result, run the following command (As a example for NTU120 on X-Sub):
+- If you want to ensemble the results of 4 modalities for the final result, run the following command (As a example for base version on NTU120 X-Sub):
 ```
-python ensemble.py --datasets ntu120/xsub --joint-dir <the save path of result on joint> --bone-dir <the save path of result on bone> --joint-motion-dir <the save path of result on joint motion> --bone-motion-dir <the save path of result on bone motion>
+python ensemble.py --datasets ntu120/xsub --model base --joint-dir <the save path of result on joint> --bone-dir <the save path of result on bone> --joint-motion-dir <the save path of result on joint motion> --bone-motion-dir <the save path of result on bone motion>
 ```

 # Pretrained Models